MichelleChung-code/MichelleChung-code.github.io/_posts/2021-05-08-crystallization-regression.md

 - $ β_{i0} $  is the constant term
 - $ β_{i1} $, $ β_{i2} $, and $ β_{i3} $ are the coefficients associated with each independent variable, with $ β_{i3} $ being associated with the interaction term.

-The challenge with this approach is that the regression problem has been divided into a separate problem for each dependent variable to be predicted.
+The challenge with this first model is that the regression problem has been divided into a separate problem for each dependent variable to be predicted.
 This assumes that the outputs are independent of each other.
 The next linear model attempts to addressed this limitation.

 The multiple linear regression considering interactions between dependent variables considers a linear sequence of models to produce outputs where the first model in the sequence uses independent variables only.
 The second model then uses the independent variables, as well as, the output of the first model to make its prediction, and so on.